Summer Recreation Program Cook’s Assistant

 CERTIFICATES, LICENSES, REGISTRATIONS:

-Must have a current Food Handler’s Permit, or must receive current Food Handler’s Permit before 7/01/16.
-Must pass WATCH and Tribal Court Background Check (No crimes against people.)
-Must have current CPR/First Aid certification.
+Must have a current Food Handler’s Permit, or must receive current Food Handler’s Permit before 6/21/18.
+Must pass WATCH and Tribal Court Background Check.
+Must have current CPR/First Aid certification, or be able to obtain it within the pre-program staff training.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.